quinnshim2021/Spice-Up-Canvas/README.md

 - The preview gif is a big file so it's a bit laggy.
 The result in real time looks much better.

 ## Notes/To-Do for Future
+- Not published bc that takes time and I'd prob reach out to Canvas + go over Giphy's terms of use again.
 - UI looks like shit
 - Add background image + minimalist features
 - Work on loading times + caching